zkotti/zkotti.github.io/_pages/about.md

 social: true  # includes social icons at the bottom of the page
 ---

+I'm a Research Engineer at Delivery Hero working on machine-learning-based recommendation systems.

-I'm a PhD candidate and associate researcher at the [Business Analytics Laboratory](https://www.balab.aueb.gr/), established at the Department of Management Science and Technology, Athens University of Economics and Business, Greece.
+I'm also a PhD Candidate and Associate Researcher at the [Business Analytics Laboratory](https://www.balab.aueb.gr/), established at the Department of Management Science and Technology, Athens University of Economics and Business, Greece.